-The standards adopted in the preparation of these financial statements are consistent with those applied in the preparation of the Company's financial statements for the year ended 30 June 2020, and there are no new standards effected and adopted as at 1 July 2020.
+The standards adopted in the preparation of these financial statements are consistent with those applied in the preparation of the Company's financial statements for the year ended 30 June 2021, and there are no new standards effected and adopted as at 1 July 2021 that a material impact.

-(t) New standards, amendments and interpretations effective after 1 July 2021 and have not been early adopted
+(t) New standards, amendments and interpretations effective after 1 July 2022 and have not been early adopted

-There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2021 that have a material impact on the Company.
+There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2022 that have a material impact on the Company.